How to Fix Sagging Couch Cushions (Easy Step-by-Step Guide)

 Now let’s fix it step by step.

-Step 1: Rotate and Flip the Cushions (Simple Fix)
+Step 1: Rotate and Flip the Cushions (Fastest Free Fix)

 Many people always sit in the same spot.
-Over time, this causes uneven pressure and makes couch seats sink.
+Over time, this creates uneven pressure and causes couch seats to sink.

 Do this: